finger563/cbsat/docs/_sources/math.txt

 bandwidth over time, the developer must use sufficiently short enough time intervals to allow step-wise approximation of the curve.
 However, as with any system, there is a tradeoff between precision of the model and the analysis time and results.

-Because the fundamental mathematics are linear for the convolution, convolution scales with **O(n)**, where *n* is the total number of intervals in all of the profiles analyzed.
-However, for larger scale systems which may have retransmission or routing, this scaling and performance will be system dependent.
-Furthermore, the tradeoff is asymptotically increasing result precision with increasing model precision and analysis time.
+Because the fundamental mathematics are linear for our convolution, our convolution scales with :math:`O(n)`, where :math:`n` is the total number of intervals in all of the profiles analyzed.
+It is worth noting that this complexity is not the same as the :math:`O(n^2)` or :math:`O(n*log(n))` complexity that traditional convolution has.
+This decrease in complexity is due to our convolution only requiring a single operation (comparison operation for the minimum) for each value of :math:`t`.
+As such, each element in both of the profiles being convolved only needs to be operated on once.

+Clearly, the overall system analysis complexity depends on the complexity of the system, so as the system scales and increases routing complexity, so too will the analysis complexity.
+However, for all systems there is an asymptotically increasing precision for a given increase in model precision and analysis time.